jbaldwin2014/cs-4641-group-44/index.md

 The death toll of the 2019 coronavirus disease (CoViD-19) has reached above 200,000 just in the U.S. CoViD-19 has been shown to affect various demographics of population differently.
 Certain factors like age and pre-existing health conditions have an impact on mortality outcome in CoViD-19 patients.
 People are not aware of their likelihood of death upon contraction of CoViD-19 and don’t have much information on which risk factors and predispositions negatively impact outcomes.
 The goal is to create a ML model which would predict the chance/risk of someone dying from CoViD-19 given biological factors and pre-existing diseases in order to increase awareness and responsibility for one's well-being in this crisis.

 #### Dataset
-Ideally, our dataset will consist of data points (rows) that represent one patient, where the columns are the features (such as age, gender, other health risk factors) with a label that represents the risk of that person dying from COVID.
+To complete our project, we will primarily use datasets from Kaggle and the CDC containing information about reported CoViD-19 deaths.
+Ideally, our dataset will consist of data points (rows) that represent a state, where the columns are the features (such as age, gender, other health risk factors) with a label that represents the cause of death for that person with CoViD-19.
+With the dataset also having labels that describe the amount of patients that survived CoViD with these factors, we could use this data as our ground truth when examining our unsupervised algorithm.
+Though there are some data points with empty columns(unknown race, unknown pre-existing disease), with 6.5k rows of data points, we believe that we have more than enough data for our algorithm.
+After a dataset cleanup with data that is provided on a weekly basis, whereas there are no empty datasets, the accuracy in the prediction of death chance determined by the factors will significantly increase.

 ### Methods